viet34tqc/notebook/promise.md

 doSomething().then(doSomethingElse()).then((c) => {console.log('c', c)}) // c return hello
 ```

-If we the callback return a resolved promise instead of a value, the next then will take that resolved value as the input
+If the callback returns a resolved promise instead of a value, the next then will take that resolved value as the input

 ```js
 doSomething().then(doSomethingElse).then((d) => {console.log('d', d)}) // d is world